 We can bring to the foreground only the appointments that occurred in a particular month and “ghost” the rest of the data.

 Another powerful feature provided in our toolkits is the ability to filter your data.
 It helps users filter out the noise and focus on the data they need to understand.

 Focusing on one of the patients, Allison Estes, we’ve eliminated all data that isn’t connected to her.
 Now, we can focus on Allison and the doctors she’s had appointments with.
 In the side panel we can see additional information about the patient, including her date of birth and contact details.
 This useful contextual information is pulled from a separate records database to establish a 360-degree view of a customer.
 Because KeyLines and ReGraph are SDKs, you can easily incorporate it into a wider UI that pulls in further detail and context.

 We can see that Jose Garcia has received a few complaints with three of them coming from one patient, Rachel Jackson.
 By focusing on Rachel, we can see that she’s also complained about other doctors too.

 It could be that this patient has a tendency to complain or there may be a quality issue associated with these doctors.
 This is a starting point an analyst can use for further investigation.

-Get a step closer to obtaining a 360-degree view of your customers – sign up for a free KeyLines trial here.
+Get a step closer to obtaining a 360-degree view of your customers – request a free trial here.